 |---|---|---|

-| China | seamless leggings, nylon blends | advanced knitting machines |
+| China | Seamless leggings, nylon blends | Advanced knitting machines |

-| Turkey | premium seamless | EU proximity, strong yarn supply |
+| Turkey | Premium seamless apparel | EU proximity, strong yarn supply |

-| Bangladesh | hoodies, joggers | cotton fleece expertise |
+| Bangladesh | Hoodies, joggers | Cotton fleece expertise |

-| Vietnam | woven shorts | technical stitching & bonding |
+| Vietnam | Woven shorts | Technical stitching and bonding |

 Gymshark avoids this by building a multi-factory ecosystem.

-Gymshark keeps its supply chain lean, meaning:
+Gymshark keeps its supply chain lean and responsive.

-Gymshark made speed its superpower.
+Gymshark made speed its competitive advantage.

 Gymshark built its reputation on seamless fit, contouring, and squat-proof performance.